rizinorg/rizin/librz/main/README.md

 - dispatch table mapping tool names to their callbacks and corresponding `rz_main_find`
 - `rz_main_version_print` for obtaining a version of the tool

-Each file with tool name provide CLI logic.
+Each file with a tool name provides the CLI logic.